stella-yc/spiderdayblog-2020/featuredWork/featuredWork.md

       - url: https://sites.google.com/view/treepgh
         title: TREE Website
-    body: As the Co-Chair of TREE's Communication Committee and the Committee for Diversity & Inclusion, I helped organize and create a new scientific conference committed to accessibility with free registration, travel awards, and mentorship programs for undergraduate researchers.
+    body: As the Co-Chair of TREE's Communication Committee and the Committee for Diversity & Inclusion, I helped create and organize a new scientific conference committed to accessibility, with free registration, travel awards, and mentorship programs for undergraduate researchers.
 tags:
   - featured work